Are you looking for an easy coffee and coconut oil scrub recipe that you can make in a few minutes?

 2. Can coconut oil clog the drains?

-3. Can you use coffee scrub on your face?
+3. Can you use a coffee scrub on your face?

 Coffee grounds are considered slightly abrasive so I wouldn’t use a coffee scrub on the face, just the body.